The Good:

 Buying games I had never heard of.
 Found some cool new dice.

-The Bad: No True Dungeon.
+No True Dungeon.
 My wife and I were so disappointed.

 So few vendors.
 It seemed like half the hall was blocked off and there were open spaces where others just didn't show up.